Tatting: Patterns

 Some tatters prefer a visual pattern where the design is drawn schematically with annotations indicating the number of double stitches and order of construction.
 This can either be used on its own or alongside a written pattern.

+Books with tatting patterns are widely available.
+Anne Orr, a notable needlework editor, quilt designer, and textile artist, was recognized for the quality of her work and her work has been reprinted for contemporary tatters.

+Modern tatting patterns can be produced with diagrams, and Inkscape software permits useful diagram structures.

 Modern tatting pattern books sometimes include jewelry items that can be adorned with beads.

 History

 Tatting may have developed from netting and decorative ropework as sailors and fishermen would put together motifs for girlfriends and wives at home.
 Decorative ropework employed on ships includes techniques (esp. coxcombing) that show striking similarity with tatting.
 A good description of this can be found in Knots, Splices and Fancywork.

 Some believe tatting originated over 200 years ago, often citing shuttles seen in 18th-century paintings of women such as Charlotte of Mecklenburg-Strelitz, Princess Marie Adélaïde of France, and Anne, Countess of Albemarle.
 A close inspection of those paintings, however, shows that the shuttles in question are too large to be tatting shuttles, and that they are actually knotting shuttles.
 There is no documentation of or examples of tatted lace that dates prior to 1800.
 All available evidence shows that tatting originated in the early 19th century.
 However, recent research by Cary Karp demonstrates some potential connections between the two fiber arts.
 According to Karp, "Knotting and tatting did appear sequentially in the historical record and can reasonably be regarded separately...the demarcation between the structures that characterise knotting, and the central elements of tatting, was not as clear cut as is often maintained."

 Tatting has been used in occupational therapy to keep convalescent patients' hands and minds active during recovery, as documented, for example, in Betty MacDonald's The Plague & I.

 Workshops and competitions in tatting continue to be available from lace guilds and organizations.